Latin: Religious use

 The largest organisation that retains Latin in official and quasi-official contexts is the Catholic Church.
 The Catholic Church required that Mass be carried out in Latin until the Second Vatican Council of 1962–1965, which permitted the use of the vernacular.
 Latin remains the language of the Roman Rite.
 The Tridentine Mass (also known as the Extraordinary Form or Traditional Latin Mass) is celebrated in Latin.
 Although the Mass of Paul VI (also known as the Ordinary Form or the Novus Ordo) is usually celebrated in the local vernacular language, it can be and often is said in Latin, in part or in whole, especially at multilingual gatherings.
 It is the official language of the Holy See, the primary language of its public journal, the Acta Apostolicae Sedis, and the working language of the Roman Rota.
 Vatican City is also home to the world's only automatic teller machine that gives instructions in Latin.
 In the pontifical universities postgraduate courses of Canon law are taught in Latin, and papers are written in the same language.

-In the Anglican Church, after the publication of the Book of Common Prayer of 1559, a Latin edition was published in 1560 for use in universities such as Oxford and the leading "public schools" (English private academies), where the liturgy was still permitted to be conducted in Latin.
-There have been several Latin translations since, including a Latin edition of the 1979 USA Anglican Book of Common Prayer.
+There are a small number of Latin services held in the Anglican church.
+These include an annual service in Oxford, delivered with a Latin sermon; a relic from the period when Latin was the normal spoken language of the university.

 Use of Latin for mottos

-In the Philippines and in the Western world, many organizations, governments and schools use Latin for their mottos due to its association with formality, tradition, and the roots of Western culture.
+In the Western world, many organisations, governments and schools use Latin for their mottos due to its association with formality, tradition, and the roots of Western culture.

 Canada's motto A mari usque ad mare ("from sea to sea") and most provincial mottos are also in Latin.
 The Canadian Victoria Cross is modelled after the British Victoria Cross which has the inscription "For Valour".
 Because Canada is officially bilingual, the Canadian medal has replaced the English inscription with the Latin Pro Valore.